dafny-lang/dafny/docs/_includes/Grammar.md

 WildIdent = NoUSIdent | "_"
 ````
 Identifier, disallowing leading underscores, except the "wildcard"
-identifier "_".
-When "_" appears it is replaced by a unique generated
+identifier `_`.
+When `_` appears it is replaced by a unique generated
 identifier distinct from user identifiers.
+This wildcard has several uses
+in the language, but it is not used as part of expressions.

 ### NoUSIdent Synonyms
 In the productions for the declaration of user-defined entities the name of the